tom-galvin/tom-galvin.github.io/_posts/2015-02-19-coursework.md

   <span class="post-meta small">2D drawing support exposed by GDI+ is quite feature-complete.</span>
 </div>

-Of course, with GDI+ being an unmanaged API, you need to be careful to free all resources that you use.
-This involves calling `Dispose()` on every GDI+ resource you create, or surrounding everything in `using()` clauses.
+What with GDI+ being an unmanaged API, you need to be careful to free all resources that you use.
+This involves calling `Dispose()` on every GDI+ resource you create, or surrounding everything in `using()` clauses, making already-unpretty code look very ugly and non-idiomatic.

-The downside of using GDI+ is the total lack of hardware acceleration.
+The other downside of using GDI+ is the total lack of hardware acceleration.
 The graphing calculator noticeably slows down when you zoom in and out with a lot of content on the page - the plotted curves are being redrawn with marching squares each time.
 In fact, the entire page display gets fully redrawn each time any part of the page display changes.
-In hindsight, I probably would have opted forOpenGL or Direct2D instead of GDI+ for the page display, to avoid the speed overhead.
+In hindsight, I probably would have opted for OpenGL or Direct2D instead of GDI+ for the page display, to avoid the speed overhead.

 <div style="text-align: center">
   <img alt="A screenshot of the Windows Task Manager when redrawing a lot of visuals in the graphing calculator display." src="{{ site.base_url }}/images/coursework/project3.png" /><br/>